Education and Tangible Resources:

 • High Pain Tolerance → Doesn’t realize they’ve cut or bruised themselves until they see blood.
 Able to push through pain in ways that surprises others when they learn about it.

-• Craving Stimulation → Enjoys tight clothing, interactive jewelry, textured fabrics, weighted blankets, or pressing against things for grounding.
+• Craving Stimulation → May enjoy tight clothing, interactive jewelry, textured fabrics, weighted blankets, or pressing against things for grounding.
 Pops knuckles or joints frequently, or go-to physical soothing like pinching between thumb and forefinger or lip biting.

 • Movement-Seeking → Spins in circles, rocking back and forth, bounces leg/foot, paces, jumps off furniture, loves rough housing, or loves roller coasters.